KartikMalik07/airavat-desktop/readme.md

-Airavat – Individual Elephant Identification System

-An offline desktop application for identifying individual elephants from photographs.
-Built with Electron (desktop UI) and a Python backend, it runs entirely on your local machine — no internet needed after installation.

-Key Features

-Offline Operation – Processes images without an internet connection.

-Two AI Models (selectable in the interface):

-Siamese Neural Network – Compares headshots.

-YOLOv8 – Detects and matches right ear patterns.

-High-Volume Processing – Works with image datasets up to ~200 GB (ZIP format).

-Single Photo Search – Check if a specific elephant exists in your dataset.

-Model Testing – Run Siamese or YOLO independently for analysis.

-Download & Run

-Go to the Releases section.

-Download the latest Airavat-Setup.exe.

-Run the installer and launch Airavat.

-No special hardware is required — runs on CPU if no GPU is available.

-System Requirements

-OS: Windows 10/11 (64-bit)

-RAM: 8 GB minimum (16 GB recommended for large datasets)

-Disk Space: At least 250 GB free for maximum dataset size (200 GB ZIP + extraction + results)

-GPU: Optional — NVIDIA GPU speeds up processing, but CPU-only works too

-Expected Use

-Identify elephants in bulk photo archives.

-Compare model outputs for research.

-Support conservation by enabling offline tracking in the field.

-License

-MIT License – free to use, modify, and share.
+# Airavat – Individual Elephant Identification System

+**Airavat** is an offline desktop application for identifying individual elephants from photographs.
+It uses deep learning models trained on distinct physical features and runs entirely on your local machine – no internet needed after download.

+---

+## 📥 Download & Run

+1. **Go to the [Releases](../../releases) page** of this repository.
+2. Download **`Airavat-win64.zip`** (do not download just the `.exe`).
+3. Extract the ZIP anywhere on your computer.
+4. Open the extracted folder.
+5. Double-click `Airavat.exe` to start the app.

+> **Note:**
+> - The `.exe` must be run from inside its extracted folder – it needs the included `resources/` directory.
+> - If you only run the `.exe` from GitHub without the rest of the files, you’ll see an ICU-related error.

+---

+## 💡 Features

+- **Offline Identification** – works without internet after installation.
+- **Two AI Models** –
+  - Siamese neural network for head-based matching.
+  - YOLOv8 for right ear pattern recognition.
+- **Choose Your Mode** – run either model independently via the UI.
+- **High-Volume Support** – process datasets up to **200 GB** (requires ~250 GB free disk space for extraction + results).
+- **Single Photo Search** – check if a specific elephant exists in your dataset.
+- **Separate Model Testing** – run models independently for research and performance comparison.

+---

+## 🛠 System Requirements

+- **OS:** Windows 10/11 64-bit
+- **RAM:** 8 GB minimum (16 GB+ recommended for large datasets)
+- **Disk Space:** At least 250 GB free if processing a full 200 GB dataset
+- **GPU:** Optional – the app uses CPU if CUDA is not available.

+---

+## 🔍 Background

+Airavat supports elephant conservation efforts by enabling researchers to track and monitor individuals more efficiently.
+Its dual-model approach increases reliability by combining facial and ear pattern recognition, all without requiring constant internet connectivity.

+---

+## 📜 License

+MIT License – see [LICENSE](LICENSE) for details.